lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 # castle.rb
-class Castle # This is a class Castle end my_castle = Castle.new('Tower of London', 32, 35) # This is an instance of the Castle class
+class Castle # This is a class Castle end my_castle = Castle.new("Tower of London", 32, 35) # This is an instance of the Castle class
 ```

 Instance Methods